CLipet-Leo/Connect4_C/README.md

 ```
 and then clic on OK

-Finally you can apply changes and quit this window
+Finally you can apply changes and WAIT for the loading, then quit this window.

 ## Code sample for test SFML :
 ```